ashajagirdar/Project-1---Energy-Usage/README.md

 **Project Overview**

-This project was based on an Australian Energy Usage company called **'AusEnergy'** AusEnergy had supplied me with some existing data regarding energy demand in Australia over a few years and hoped that I could interpet their data well.
+This project was based on an Australian Energy Usage company called **'AusEnergy'**.
+AusEnergy had supplied me with some existing data regarding energy demand in Australia over a few years and hoped that I could interpet their data well.